Youth Wiki

 The platform also provides interactive maps overviews to better illustrate the main policies and programmes for young people across Europe.

-The maps are based on the information contained in countries’ pages and are followed by short comparative reviews on the main trends across participating countries.
+The maps are based on the information on the countries’ pages and are followed by short comparative reviews of the main trends across participating countries.

-For the moment, six topics listed below are covered by the interactive maps, but they will gradually be developed for all policy fields covered by the Youth Wiki.
+The interactive maps currently cover six topics listed below, but they will gradually be developed for all policy fields covered by Youth Wiki.

 Topics covered by the interactive maps: